jsbryaniv/jsbryaniv.github.io/_posts/2023-11-15-dirichlet-for-clinical-outcome-prediction.md

 variables, samples = model.train(data_train)
 ```

-The model learns all the variables of the model including the state assignments, feature variables, and outcome probability.
+The model learns all the variables, including the state assignments, feature variables, and the probability of outcomes.

-The `predict` function then takes in a new dataset and predicts the cluster assignments based on the learned parameters.
-The model is set up to ignore featues masked with NaN values.
-In our case we want to predict the diagnosis of the patients, so we mask the last column of the data.
-We then run the predict function and print the results:
+The `predict` function takes in a new dataset and predicts the cluster assignments based on the learned parameters.
+Our model is designed to ignore features masked with NaN values.
+For our purpose, which is to predict the diagnosis of the patients, we mask the last column of the data.
+We then execute the predict function and display the results:

 ```python
 data_test_masked = data_test.copy()